— ACADEMIC CURRICULUM

 Differentiated instruction starting at age 3

-A cornerstone of confidence.
-This sense of personal achievement, experienced day after day, is the foundation of self-confidence.
-And this confidence gradually becomes the driving force behind all future learning.
+An essential foundation of confidence, this sense of personal achievement—experienced day after day—forms the basis of self-confidence, which gradually becomes the driving force behind all future learning.

 Learning from mistakes